fabacab/awesome-cybersecurity-blueteam/README.md

 ## Security monitoring

+* [Starbase](https://github.com/JupiterOne/starbase) - Collects assets and relationships from services and systems into an intuitive graph view to offer graph-based security analysis for everyone.

 ### Endpoint Detection and Response (EDR)

 - [Wazuh](https://wazuh.com/) - Open source, multiplatform agent-based security monitoring based on a fork of OSSEC HIDS.